 • Increase in the rate of ice drift.

-There is concern that if the ice conditions deteriorate too much, polar bears may be replaced by other top level predators, such as killer whales, which are largely excluded from ice covered seas.
+There is a concern that if the ice conditions deteriorate too much, polar bears may be replaced by other top-level predators, such as killer whales, which are largely excluded from ice-covered seas.

 However, ice core records from Greenland and Antarctica indicate the Earth has been much warmer in the past and the polar bears survived.

 Changing sea ice conditions are affecting the polar bears’ hunting abilities and resources.

 How does this apply to the believer?

 Developing and maintaining a Godly environment increases our ability and resources to HUNT in God’s Word for spiritual food.